labicon/dp-ilqr/README.md

 ![5 Unicycles Agents](media/5_unicycles.gif)

 The above is one example of what this looks like using 5 unicycle models.
-Note that while the dynamics of this scenario are homogeneous, this library currently supports simulation of non-homogeneous models via zero-padding the states.
+Note that while the dynamics of this scenario are homogeneous, this library currently supports simulation of non-homogeneous models via zero-padding the states

+## Installation

+1. After cloning the repo, one must first install all necessary dependencies (ideally into an environment).
+Then, one can run the following with the environment activated:

+        pip install -e .

+   This will install an editable version of the package into the local environment.
+To ensure it worked, navigate to any directory and run:

+	    python -c "import dpilqr; print(dpilqr.util.repopath)"

+   This should print out the top level of the repository.
+2. Additionally, you must compile the C++ extensions using Cython by running:

+	    python setup.py build_ext --inplace

+   This should create a `bbdynamicswrap.cpp` as well as a `*.so` file that `dpilqr` will automatically include in the package namespace.

+## Organization
+- [dpilqr](dpilqr) contains the project source code
+- [run/examples.py](run/examples.py) provides several examples that exercise many aspects of the library.
+- [run/analysis.py](run/analysis.py) contains scripts that run monte-carlo simulations to compare Potential-iLQR from DP-iLQR across several parameters.

 ## Features
 * Simulation and integration of state space models by defining a ordinary differential